-On September 8, 2023, the Company entered into an At-the-Market Issuance Sales Agreement with Ascendiant Capital Markets, LLC, as sales agent to sell shares of its Common stock, having an aggregate offering price of up to approximately \$9.8 million (the "Shares") from time to time, through an "at the market offering" (the "ATM Offering") as defined in Rule 415 under the Securities Act of 1933, as amended (the "Securities Act").
+On September 8, 2023, the Company entered into an At-the-Market Issuance Sales Agreement with Ascendiant Capital Markets, LLC, as sales agent to sell shares of its Common stock, having an aggregate offering price of up to approximately \$9.8 million (the "Shares") from time to time, through the ATM Offering.
 On September 8, 2023, the Company filed a prospectus supplement with the SEC relating to the offer and sale of up to approximately \$9.8 million in shares of Common Stock in the ATM Offering.